unicode-org/cldr/docs/ldml/tr35-keyboards.md

 This section discusses how conformant keyboards are affected by normalization, and the impact of normalization on keyboard authors and keyboard implmentations.

-Keyboard implementation will usually apply normalization as appropriate when matching transform rules and `<display>` value matching.
+Keyboard implementations will usually apply normalization as appropriate when matching transform rules and `<display>` value matching.
 Output from the keyboard, following application of all transform rules, will be normalized to the appropriate form by the keyboard implementation.

 > Note: There are many existing software libraries which perform Unicode Normalization, including [ICU](https://icu.unicode.org), [ICU4X](https://icu4x.unicode.org), and JavaScript's [String.prototype.normalize()](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String/normalize).